ladataweb/SimplePBI/Admin_complex.md

-# Admin Power Bi Rest API Requests
+# Admin and unique complex requests

 This section will define specific complex requests.
 It won't go one by one the requests explaining their definitions.
 You can find that when you type the code for it or in the Microsoft Docs for Power Bi Rest API.
 If you need any specific detail about a limitations, permissions of your clientId or a request is returning a weird status code or error, please check microsoft documentation first.
 Validate that you have what you need for the request.